 A study of the development of the Symphony from the early sonatas, suites, and overtures, to the modern symphony.

-312. Symphonic Literature

-Continuation of 311.
+312. Symphonic Literature.
+Not offered 1966-'67.
+Three hours Continuation of 311.
 The second semester will be devoted primarily to the symphonic poem.

-326. Chamber Music
+326. Chamber Music.
+Not offered 1966-'67.